-The existing accessory structure is a one-car garage.
-Staff was not able to locate the original building permits for the construction of a 288 square-foot detached garage.
-Historical aerial images show the presence of a detached garage in the 1938 aerial image.
+Photographs provided by the applicant show that the existing accessory structure is a one-car garage.
+Staff was not able to locate the original building permits for the construction of a 435 square-foot detached garage.
+Historical aerial images show the presence of a detached garage in the 1938 aerial image and Sanborn maps from 1915 also show the building footprint of the detached garage.
 Staff is not able to confirm when the original structure was constructed, but based on historical aerial images the structure is over 50 years of age.